 - Loss of income – If the injuries sustained from a cycling accident, have prevented you from being able to return to work, then you may be entitled to claim for these damages.

 - Pain and suffering – If you have suffered from upset and distress, which has left you with mental trauma from the accident, then you may be able to claim damages for pain and suffering.
-This damage is particularly hard to prove, so it is worthwhile seeking legal advice from a criminal defense attorney if you wish to claim.
+This damage is particularly hard to prove, so it is worthwhile seeking legal advice from a criminal defense attorney in Sarasota if you wish to claim.

 - Punitive damages – If the behavior of the person that caused the accident was found to be particularly spiteful and negligent, then you may be awarded compensation for this.

 - Wrongful death – If you are unfortunate enough to lose a family member or loved one as a result of a bicycle accident, then you may be entitled to damages that cover loss of consortium, as well as funeral expenses, and loss of their income.

 In order to assess what damages you may be eligible to claim, we strongly advise you speak to a criminal defense attorney.
 An attorney will work alongside you to evaluate your case and the types of damages you may be able to claim for.

 If you have been unfortunate enough to be involved in a city’s e-scooter accident that wasn’t your fault, then you should seek legal advice as soon as possible.
 A highly skilled lawyer will put together a personal injury claim and will work to prove negligence and ensure you receive the compensation you deserve.

 Here at The Law Place, we have over 75 years of collective experience in handling cases like yours, so you can rest assured your claim will be left in knowledgeable hands.